wizmo2/zidoo-player/README.md

 Send Button Key = send remote control button key (see [Key Commands](key_commands.md))[^6]

 ### Custom Search Card
 After adding the integration, 'Edit' the dashboard and add the new card using the '+Add Card' button.
-Edit the yaml `entity` field with your zidoo media_player id.
+Select the `custom:zidoo-search-card', then edit the yaml `entity` field with your zidoo media_player id.
  _*NOTE:  The card requires the [card-tools](https://github.com/thomasloven/lovelace-card-tools) helper.
 You can install it from HACS or add [manually](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)*_

 ```